-The husk shape is elongated rounded with a short thick stem.
+The husk shape is elongated rounded and curved with a short thick stem.

 The bottom has an indent resembling that of the Sultan king.
 But you probably won’t find any magician sellers doing a sleight of hand on this one.
 It can also spot a star shape like MSW but more faded and less spectacular.

 Most D2s found these days are somewhat kidney shaped with the top slightly tighter than the broader bottom area.
 Some would liken it to pear shape.
-Some can mimic the appearance of hor lor.
+Some can mimic the appearance of green skin and hor lor.
 I say it’s a green spiky brinjal.

 But you can also find those that are more rounded.

 The expert insider talk is that those that are rounded come from trees planted from seedlings.
-And those that are kidney shaped come from grafted trees.
+The Malaysian agriculture agency was sending D2 seeds to various states as they pushed durian farming in the 1930s.
+Many of which went to Malacca.
+Those that are lopsided and kidney shaped come from grafted trees.
 But what’s more interesting is that the grafted trees are the ones that produce the type of D2 the fans buzz about.
 Afterall, it’s the clone of the original tree.

 It’s spikes are short, concave and hooked.
 Very similar style as D175.
 Yet their size is oddly uniform with more or less the same size from top to bottom.

 Most people should be able to easily handle one without problem.